ParthVighne/ParthVighne/README.md

 ---

 ### 🚀 About Me
-- I'm a 3rd-year B. Tech.
+- I'm a 4th-year B. Tech.
 (CSBS) student at School of Information Technology, RGPV.
 - Passionate about Web Development & Machine Learning.
+- Working on MERN Projects.
+Can't wait to commit soon :)
 - Looking to collaborate with other developers.
 - Learning more tools and technologies which are mentioned below to build big projects.